kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 1. two corresponding parameters:
    a) the detected state (actual state) and corresponding
    b) the desired state (target state),
 2. a representation of the transition matrix with entries about internal actions, combinations of intentions and prohibited transitions,
 3. a table with heuristic evaluation factors ("lengths"),
-4. optionally one or more rules and
+4. optionally one or more rules R and
 5. optionally one or more internal promotions with associated ratings.

 <img src="images/intention.png">
 Figure: How an intention works in the automation framework.

-A rule that contains the two parameters as trigger parameters in its input quantity (and optionally any number of others) is triggered whenever either the current detected state changes or the target state changes.
+A rule R using the two parameters as trigger inputs (and optionally any number of others) is triggered whenever either the current detected state changes or the target state changes.
 The rule selects a transition from the set of the maximum n*(n-1) possible transitions which are arranged in a transition matrix.
 This is based on another rule for evaluating the cheapest or shortest of all possible paths.
 These paths consist of a chain of